 Benzodiazepines are classified into three types based on how long their effects last.
 The three types are:

 When taken in regular doses or as prescribed, benzodiazepines are rarely dangerous.
 But when chronically abused or taken in high doses, they can produce many harmful side effects.
 These include:

 Long-term abuse of benzodiazepines has also been linked to permanent cognitive impairment.

 Do I Need Benzodiazepine Detox?

 The detox process is different for everyone, but you may experience very uncomfortable withdrawal symptoms during benzodiazepine detox.
 If you are physically addicted to benzodiazepines, a medically-assisted detox program will ensure your safety throughout the process.
+Not sure if you’re addicted?
 Contact us today to speak to an admissions coordinator about your individual needs.

 Why Choose Medically Assisted Detox?

 Detox for short-acting benzodiazepines like Xanax, Ativan, and Halcion can be very dangerous if attempted alone at home.
 Some people will experience very intense physical and emotional withdrawal symptoms which can lead to severe discomfort and self-harming actions.

 A medically assisted detox program provides a safe facility, staffed with addiction detox professionals who will provide personal monitoring and care around-the-clock.
 Our medical team will help make the withdrawal process easier by comfortably tapering down your physical symptoms in a controlled environment.
 This also drastically reduces the likelihood of relapse.